libretro/docs/docs/guides/controller-autoconfiguration.md

 ### Android configuration

+#### Android issue
+Most Android phones are not rooted.
 Android phones that are not rooted you need to run these steps in order to backup your profile files or to [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig):

+#### Android solution
 - Create `/storage/emulated/0/RetroArch/autoconfig/android`
 - Change `Settings` -> `Directory` -> `Controller Profiles` from the default value `/data/user/0/com.retroarch/autoconfig` (root) to `/storage/emulated/0/RetroArch/autoconfig`.
 The `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile` step above will now save the Android autoconfig files in `/storage/emulated/0/RetroArch/autoconfig/android`

 ### Flatpak configuration

-#### Issue with default settings
+#### Flatpak issue

 The default autoconfig directory in RetroArch's Flatpak version requires root privileges.
 This prevents users from creating new controller profiles through the normal menu path: `Settings -> Input -> RetroPad Binds -> Port 1 Controls -> Save Controller Profile`.

-#### Solution
+#### Flatpak solution
 To resolve this and enable custom controller profile creation, follow these steps:

 1. Enable Hidden File Visibility